Of Education: Milton's proposed curriculum

-Milton is clear in the tract about the "many mistakes" that encumbered the medieval curriculum, which he censures as making "learning generally so unpleasing and unsuccessful" (53) in his time.
+Milton is clear in the tract about the "many mistakes" that encumbered the medieval curriculum, which he censures as making "learning generally so unpleasing and unsuccessful" in his time.
 His first target is the instruction of grammar.
-Milton is critical both of the amount of time spent on it as well as its mechanical emphasis: “we do amiss to spend seven or eight years merely in scraping together so much miserable Latin and Greek as might be learned otherwise easily and delightfully in one year” (53).
-Progress, in his view, is delayed by unnecessarily “forcing the empty wits of children to compose theme, verses, and orations” (53); instead, he proposes that after some foundational grammatical instruction, students should “be won early to the love of virtue” by having “some easy and delightful book of education” from among the ancient classics read to them (56).
-The objective is not simply to teach grammar, but to “inflame [students] with the study of learning” (56).
+Milton is critical both of the amount of time spent on it as well as its mechanical emphasis: "we do amiss to spend seven or eight years merely in scraping together so much miserable Latin and Greek as might be learned otherwise easily and delightfully in one year".
+Progress, in his view, is delayed by unnecessarily "forcing the empty wits of children to compose theme, verses, and orations"; instead, he proposes that after some foundational grammatical instruction, students should "be won early to the love of virtue" by having "some easy and delightful book of education" from among the ancient classics read to them.
+The objective is not simply to teach grammar, but to "inflame [students] with the study of learning".
 This, for Milton, was best accomplished through the reading of great literature.

 After grammar, Milton takes up the cause of curricular sequence.
-He derides the medieval practice of “present[ing] their young unmatriculated novices, at first coming, with the most intellective abstractions of logic and metaphysics” after having only recently left "those grammatic flats and shallows where they stuck unreasonably to learn a few words with lamentable construction" (54).
-Instead, he proposes “beginning with arts most easy”; that is to say, those "most obvious to the sense" (54).
-His method, as Riggs notes, is an inductive one, starting with the study of "sensible things" (52), and progressing to "things invisible" only after mastering the former (Riggs 450).
+He derides the medieval practice of "present[ing] their young unmatriculated novices, at first coming, with the most intellective abstractions of logic and metaphysics" after having only recently left "those grammatic flats and shallows where they stuck unreasonably to learn a few words with lamentable construction".
+Instead, he proposes "beginning with arts most easy"; that is to say, those "most obvious to the sense".
+His method, as Riggs notes, is an inductive one, starting with the study of "sensible things", and progressing to "things invisible" only after mastering the former.
 This move effectively inverts the deductive method common in medieval education.
-The "organic arts" of rhetoric and logic therefore find a place at the end of Milton's curriculum, rather than at the beginning (59).
-Noteworthy too is Milton's inclusion of poetry amongst the other organic arts: “poetry would be made subsequent, or indeed, rather precedent, as being less subtle and fine, but more simple, sensuous, and passionate” (60).
+The "organic arts" of rhetoric and logic therefore find a place at the end of Milton's curriculum, rather than at the beginning.
+Noteworthy too is Milton's inclusion of poetry amongst the other organic arts: "poetry would be made subsequent, or indeed, rather precedent, as being less subtle and fine, but more simple, sensuous, and passionate".